 The Governance Code recommends that at least half of the board of directors of a UK-listed company, excluding the chairman, should comprise non-executive directors determined by the board to be independent in character and judgment and free from relationships or circumstances which may affect, or could appear to affect, the director’s judgment.

-Six out of eleven Directors are independent following the appointment of two additional independent directors, Ms. Maggie Chang Jones and Ms. Tamara Minick-Scokalo, in March 2019.
+Four out of eight Directors (excluding the Chair) are independent.
 As a result, the Company is compliant with the requirement of the Governance Code.

 The audit and risk committee’s role is to assist the Board with the discharge of its responsibilities in relation to financial reporting, including reviewing the Group’s annual and half year financial statements and accounting policies, internal and external audits and controls, reviewing and monitoring the scope of the annual audit and the extent of the non-audit work undertaken by external auditors, advising on the appointment of external auditors and reviewing the effectiveness of the internal audit, internal controls, whistleblowing, cybersecurity controls and readiness and fraud systems in place within the Group.